 Impressively located on the north bank of the Thames, the Tower of London is one of the capital’s most iconic buildings attracting more than two million visitors a year.

-Since its founding in 1066, the Castle has served as a fortress, a royal residence, a home for the Royal Mint and the Crown Jewels, a storehouse for military paraphernalia and weapons and, of course, a notorious prison.
+Since its founding in 1066, the Castle has served as a fortress, a royal residence, a home for the Royal Mint, a storehouse for military paraphernalia and weapons and, of course, a notorious prison.

 There were several phases of expansion, mainly under the Kings Richard the Lionheart, Henry III, and Edward I in the 12th and 13th centuries.
 Despite later building works, the late 13th century layout remains.

 The White Tower (providing it the original name) was built in 1078 by William the Conqueror as part of the Norman Conquest of England.
 Throughout history, The Tower has served variously as a prison from 1100 to 1952, an armoury, a treasury, a menagerie, the home of the Royal Mint, a public record office, and the home of the Crown Jewels of England.